gg0h/gg0h.github.io/_posts/2024-05-30-HTB-bizctf2024-Retro.md

 }
 ```

 With that in mind let's see the `Host` header validation.
-There is so basic stuff I won't go into like checking the header is present and the port is valid, but the interesting part is the domain/IP validation.
+There is some basic stuff I won't go into like checking the header is present and the port is valid, but the interesting part is the domain/IP validation.
 These are done by `isIPv4` and `isDomain` respectively.
 Both also call `blacklistCheck`.

 ```go
 func isIPv4(input string) bool {